-Dr. Kumar's research interests are understanding the bacterial genetics and physiology with emphasis on the role and regulation of transcriptional factors and gene expression in response to various stresses (such as lignotoxins, antibiotics, heat, and other environmental factors) in model and non-model microorganism including renewable energy producers (e.g. Zymomonas mobilis).
-His research interests extend to understanding the molecular mechanisms of biofilm regulation and natural anti-microbial compounds to develop treatment strategies against multi-drug-resistant pathogens (e.g. Staphylococcus aureus).
+Dr. Kumar’s research interests focus on understanding bacterial genetics and physiology, with an emphasis on the role and regulation of transcription factors and gene expression in response to various stresses, such as lignotoxins, antibiotics, heat, and other environmental factors.
+His work spans both model and non-model microorganisms, including renewable energy producers (e.g., Zymomonas mobilis).
+His research also extends to elucidating the molecular mechanisms of biofilm regulation and investigating natural antimicrobial compounds to develop treatment strategies against multidrug-resistant pathogens (e.g., Staphylococcus aureus).

 Research equipment and facilities:

-Dr. Kumar's research lab, in the Department of Biology at McMurry University, is equipped with basic and advanced tools to conduct Microbiological and Molecular Biology experiments.
+Dr. Kumar's research lab, in the Department of Biology at McMurry University, is equipped with several basic and advanced tools to conduct Microbiological and Molecular Biology assays.

 Microbiology Facility; Laminar flow, Biosafety Cabinet (Class-II A2), Microscopes (Light microscopes, Phase contrast and Dark-Field microscopes, Electron microscope), Spectrophotometers (UV-Vis), Fluorimeter, 96-Well Microplate readers, Centrifuges, Incubators and Shakers, Biolog MicroStation, Colony counters, Refrigerators and Deep freezers (-20 °C and -80 °C), pH meters, Water baths, Ultrapure water purification system, Freeze Dryer, Icemaker, and Autoclaves etc.